okfde/okfn.de/content/transparenz.en.md

 ### Whistleblowing Policy

 OKF has joined a civil society alliance to introduce a [Whistleblowing Policy](https://freiheitsrechte.org/uploads/documents/Demokratie/Policy_Whistleblowing-2022-Gesellschaft-fuer-Freiheitsrechte-Zivilcourage-Demokratie.pdf).
 With the Whistleblowing Policy, we are committed to protecting people who report significant misconduct in our organization.
 We have established a joint internal reporting office with the participating organizations to which whistleblowers can turn.
+The reporting office can be reached via: https://www.vertrauensanwalt.org/.
 You can find further information in our [OKF Code of Procedure](/files/documents/OKF_WhistleblowingPolicy_Verfahrensordnung.pdf) (only in German).

 ### Transparency obligations